Evangelical Regional Church in Baden

 The Evangelical Regional Church in Baden (Evangelische Landeskirche in Baden; i.e. Evangelical Regional Church in Baden) is a United Protestant member church of the Evangelical Church in Germany (EKD), and member of the Conference of Churches on the Rhine (since 1961), which now functions as a regional group of the Communion of Protestant Churches in Europe (CPCE).
 The Evangelical Regional Church in Baden is a united Protestant church.
 Its headquarter, the Evangelical Superior Church Council (Evangelischer Oberkirchenrat, EOK) is located in Karlsruhe.

-The church is not to be confused with the Evangelical Lutheran Church in Baden, based in Freiburg im Breisgau.
+The church is not to be confused with the Evangelical Lutheran Church in Baden, based in Karlsruhe as well.

 History

 In 1821 the Evangelical Regional Church in Baden was founded by uniting Lutheran and Reformed churches in the Grand Duchy of Baden, thus its then name United Evangelical Protestant Church of the Grand Duchy of Baden.
 The church body comprises only congregations of united Protestant confession.
 After the grand duchy had become the Republic of Baden in 1918 and after the separation of religion and state by the Weimar Constitution in 1919 the church adopted a new constitution in December 1919 accounting for these changes, renaming as the United Evangelical Protestant Regional Church of Baden (Vereinigte Evangelisch-protestantische Landeskirche Badens).
 In 1922 the church counted 821,000 parishioners.

 Nazi-aligned Protestant activists, emerging from the 1931-founded Nazi Federation of pastors of Baden (NS-Pfarrbund, Gau Baden), candidated for the nominating group called the German Christians and some won already in the ordinary election for synodals and presbyters in late 1932.
 They still formed a minority in the legislating assembly of the church, the Landessynode.
 After the Nazi takeover the synodals standing for the nominating group of the Ecclesiastical Liberal Union (Kirchlich-Liberale Vereinigung, KLV) jumped ship and joined the German Christians' faction.

 On 1 June 1933, together with the votes of further other sympathisers of the Nazi takeover among the synodals a new majority led by the German Christians voted in a new episcopal church constitution, doing away with most of the say of the Landessynode for the future.
 Instead the new office of the Landesbischof (i.e. regional bishop) was formed bundling the spiritual, legislative and executive church leadership (before the first was with the prelate, the second with the Landessynode, and the third with the EOK) in the hands of one single man, as typical for the concept of the Führerprinzip, in harsh contradiction to the Protestant tradition of synodal legislation and collegiality in the consistorial executive.

 The Evangelical Superior Church Council (EOK) in Karlsruhe.

 This adulteration of Evangelical Church governance started the Kirchenkampf (1933–1945; i.e. struggle of the churches) in Baden.
 On 24 June 1933 the Landessynode elected the incumbent Prelate Julius Kühlewein the new powerful Landesbischof regnant, being ex officio the head of the EOK, downsized in members.